Molten Chocolate Lava Cake

 two overhead photos showing how to make chocolate lava cakes - in the silicone baking cups before and after baking

 Let the molten lava cake cool for 2-3 minutes in the baking cups before removing.
 This will ensure that the cakes hold up when transferred.
-The tops will sink a little bit as they cool, which is completely normal.
+The tops will sink a little bit as they cool, which is normal.

 Carefully turn each chocolate lava cake out onto a serving plate, and gently remove the silicone cup from over the top of it.